etsy/Testing101/Testing_Best_Practices.md

 ```

 Now your code, through the `LegacyCode` class, has a hard-coded dependency on a
 real MySQL database.
-In other words, there's no abstraction for the database
+In other words, there is no abstraction for the database
 part of the code.
-Naturally, it's also hard to test.
+Naturally, it is also hard to test.
 Why should you have to set
 up a whole MySQL instance just to test the `sendWelcomeEmail()` function?

 One approach to make your code how you want it is to devise an abstraction that